The Great American Baseball Card Flipping, Trading and Bubble Gum Book: Authors

-Subject Matter
+Subject matter

-"The Great American Baseball Card Flipping, Trading and Bubble Gum Book," presents a humorous and usually irreverent account of the baseball cards that were distributed during the authors' youths and of the players depicted on the cards.
+The Great American Baseball Card Flipping, Trading and Bubble Gum Book, presents a humorous and usually irreverent account of the baseball cards that were distributed during the authors' youths and of the players depicted on the cards.
 The basic format consists of an image of a card of a player, or in a few instances a manager or umpire, accompanied by a short characterization of the card and the player.
 The commentary for each card ranges from a single sentence to a few hundred words.
-Unlike most sports-related publications, the vast majority of players featured in this book possessed mediocre talent and had been largely forgotten by 1973.
+Unlike most sports-related books, the vast majority of players featured in this book possessed mediocre talent and had been largely forgotten by 1973.

 The book is not a baseball card guide in any respect and makes no pretense of being one—there's no indication what a card is worth or even that it has any intrinsic value other than the memories it invokes.
-Baseball card collecting in 1973 was primarily a childhood activity and invariably abandoned by young adulthood.
+Baseball card collecting in 1973 was primarily a childhood activity and usually abandoned by young adulthood.
 The authors' stated assumption is that the cards one collected in his youth are all gone, as revealed in the book's closing comments, "We know, your mother, your own mother, threw them away."
 Instead, the authors present a nostalgic look at the part of their youth that involved collecting, trading, and flipping baseball cards.